Undercov45/GifRandomizer/README.md

 - https://www.autohotkey.com/docs/KeyList.htm (for the list of keys available)
 - https://www.autohotkey.com/docs/Hotkeys.htm (for some example)

-<span style="color:red"> disclamer : If the keyboard shortcut you have chosen is used for something else, it will be redefined by the program</span>
+Disclamer : If your antivirus have a problem with the program, just add an exception for the program, i'm working on this problem